ayebear/picoes/README.md

 ### Features

+-   **Simple query syntax**
+    -   `world.each('a', 'b', ({a, b}) => { a.foo = b.bar })`
+	-   See the examples below for more advanced usage, or the [reference docs](https://ayebear.com/picoes/class/src/world.js~World.html#instance-method-each)
+-   **No formal declarations required**
+    -   Can create components and entities in a world and query on them, without needing to define structured systems and components
+-   **Strings as component keys**
+    -   No need to manually define component keys, or manually include component classes to use them
+-   **Automatic dependency injection for systems**
+    -   No need to pass state to each system, can have a single context that gets injected into all systems automatically
 -   **High performance indexing options**
     -   SimpleIndex (Default): O(1) component add/remove, O(m) query time
         -   Where `m` is the smallest size component index